BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page14.md

 - **ui.ts**
 For the GUI related sounds, I created a _loadSounds function and called that in the constructor.
 - **characterController.ts**
-All of the character related SFX was loaded in the Player constructor.
+All of the character related SFX was loaded when we called _loadSounds in the Player constructor.

 # Playing Sounds
 Playing music is really simple, but when it comes to SFX that are short, played during scene switching and paused states, it can get kind of tricky.